nikogura/nikogura.com/GolangDesignTips.md

 Golang is a weird language.
 Some parts of it are crazy.
 Other parts are crazy like a fox.

 If you look at the 'main sequence' of computer languages, from ASM to C to Perl, to Python to Ruby and to Java, there is a definite progression as the field advanced.
-Many things are easy to do in Python and Ruby because Perl came before, and people thought "Aha!
+Many things are easy to do in Python and Ruby because Perl came before, and people thought "This sucks!
 We can do better!".

 Golang is off this 'main sequence'.
 It's way off in left field in many ways.
 Take for instance Golang isn't Object Oriented, though its syntax looks very OO-ish.